2024

 10. Paper Plane Challenge

-This next activity may sound simple and out of place but it has a very specific purpose.
-The activity requires teams to build the longest flying paper airplane.
+This next activity may sound simple and out of place, but it has a very specific purpose.
+It requires teams to build the longest-flying paper airplane.

 To start the challenge: